Setting up a Custom Form

 Choose what you want the form to do when submitted:

 Send Email Emails the form's contents to your Carrd account email (or an alternate recipient email).
-Send to Zapier Sends the form's contents as a JSON payload to a Zapier zap (via a Webhook).
+Send to Zapier Sends the form's contents as a payload to a Zapier zap (via a Webhook).
+Send to Make Sends the form's contents as a payload to a Make scenario (via a Webhook).
 Send to Airtable Appends the form's contents to an Airtable (as a new record).
 Send to URL Sends the form's contents to a URL (via a POST, GET, or AJAX request).

 Click the first field (labeled "Untitled") to expand it.